wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **Q:**&ensp;The person goes and only the witness remains.

 **M:**&ensp;Who remains to say, “I am the witness”?
-When there is no ‘I am’, where is the witness?
+When there is no “I Am”, where is the witness?
 In the timeless state there is no self to take refuge in.

 The man who carries a parcel is anxious not to lose it — he is parcel-conscious.
-The man who cherishes the feeling ‘I am’, is self-conscious.
+The man who cherishes the feeling “I Am”, is self-conscious.
 The *jnani* holds on to nothing and cannot be said to be conscious.
 And yet he is not unconscious.
 He is the very heart of awareness.
-We call him <span data-tippy-content="Naked, ‘sky-clad’.">digambara</span>, clothed in space, the Naked One, beyond all appearance.
+We call him <span data-tippy-content="Naked, “sky-clad”.">digambara</span>, clothed in space, the Naked One, beyond all appearance.
 There is no name and shape under which he may be said to exist, yet he is the only one that truly *is*.